 How to Make the Book

-There are different practical options to make the personalised book.
-You can do a low tech handmade version using card and printing out photos and sticking them in.
+There are different practical options to make a personalised book.
+You can do a low-tech handmade version using cardstock and printing out photos and sticking them in.

-If you are feeling ultra creative buy a blank board book and make a book using it.
+If you are feeling ultra creative, buy a blank board book and make a book using it.
 My sister did this for my baby's first birthday.
-She drew some pictures of my baby, his teddy, some animals and cut out images from magazines and put together a little story.
+She drew some pictures of my baby, his teddy, some animals, cut out images from magazines, and put together a little story.